rishabNeu/ansible-/README.md

 ## 💾 Inventory file
 - Add all the `IP` or `Hostnames` of the server you want ansible to connect to and work with
+- Dynamic Inventory is also supported in Ansible
+- For Dynamic just get the server info from the cloud provider.

 ## ⏱️ Connection check
 - Inorder to check the connection to all the servers from the main where ansible is installed